Asiatic Elephant vs. African Elephant: A Comprehensive Comparison

 -

 African Elephants: Are significantly larger than their Asian counterparts.
 Bulls (adult males) can reach heights of up to 13 feet and weigh up to 6 tons, while females (cows) are slightly smaller.
-Their bodies are more strong and angular.
+Their bodies are more solid and angular.

 -